jiangyc2024/NumCSE/Assignments/PolishedCodes/LeastSquares/README.md

 ## 3-6: Sparse Approximate Inverse (SPAI)
 - some cosmetics
-- **TODO**: Latex

 ## 3-7:
-- p.
-192, just above 3-7.b) is a typo.
-It should be "matrix" instead of "metrix".
 - 3-7.b: The solution gives a condition when it is not full-rank, yet the question asks about the condition of it having full rank.
 Maybe one could improve it a bit.